DeepBrainChain/DBC-Wiki/docs/en/onchain-api/dbc-rpc.md

 }
 ```

-### 1.2 Query a certain Era of the machine to obtain revenue
+### 1.2 Query machine's total reward of a certain Era

 - Example